maxtsimon/webDev/README.md

 3. Submit to Alejandro a screenshot of the webpage with the following conditions:

-   - The web app displays six metrics: Location, Temperature, Description, Feels Like, Humidity, Wind Speed
+   - The web app displays seven metrics: Location, Temperature, Description, Feels Like, Humidity, Wind Speed, and one more of your choosing
    - The screenshot contains weather information for any location other than Miami
    - All numbers displayed by the web app are whole numbers (no decimal points)